 The Naropa University community is a social one, composed of seekers, makers, artists, activists, humanitarians, and more!
 Engage and connect with the Naropa community online below.

-August 19: Tuition Payments Due
+August 19: Tuition & fee payment due

-August 26: First Day of Classes
+August 26: First day of classes; financial aid refunds available

 All offices are located in Wulsin Hall on the Arapahoe campus unless otherwise noted.